California Health Sciences University Unlawful Discrimination, Harassment, Sexual Misconduct, and Title IX Policy and Procedures

 • The Respondent did not take reasonable steps, in the circumstances known to the Respondent at the time, to ascertain whether the alleged victim affirmatively consented; or

-10. Credibility: The credibility of complainants, alleged victims, respondents and witnesses must be evaluated when there are conflicting versions of relevant events related to a matter under investigation required by this Policy.
+6. Credibility: The credibility of complainants, alleged victims, respondents and witnesses must be evaluated when there are conflicting versions of relevant events related to a matter under investigation required by this Policy.
 Credibility means whether or not a particular version of events should be believed.
 In assessing credibility of any person, factors to consider include, but are not necessarily limited to: inherent plausibility of the person’s statement; their demeanor and attitude toward the matter; whether they have motivation to inaccurately state facts; whether or not other persons or evidence corroborate their version of events (such as an eye witness or someone who discussed the events with the person around the time the events took place); the character of the testimony; the extent of the person’s capacity to perceive, remember or communicate regarding the matter; consistent or inconsistent statements made by the same person; admissions of untruthfulness.
 No one (1) factor is necessarily determinative of credibility.
 The mere fact that there was no eyewitness to an alleged event does not mean a person is not credible, and similarly, whether a respondent had previously engaged in similar misconduct does not mean the respondent is not credible as to the current matter being investigated.
+Credibility determinations shall not be based on a person’s status as a Complainant, Respondent, or witness.

-11. Corrective Measures: Services, accommodations, corrective actions, sanctions, remedies or other measures put in place as a result of final resolution of a complaint of conduct prohibited by this Policy.
+7. Corrective Measures: Disciplinary Sanctions, Remedies, or other measures, services, accommodations, or corrective actions put in place as a result of the final resolution of a complaint of conduct prohibited by this Policy.
 Possible Corrective Measures imposed under this Policy include:

 • Participation in a voluntary, facilitated restorative process;